 To have a good chance at a teaching position requires:

-Great grades in law school are required to obtain a teaching position at a well-know college, university, or law school.
+- Superior Grades: Great grades in law school are required to obtain a teaching position at a well-known college, university, or law school.
 High grades can also be an invitation to the Order of the Coif.

-Being on the law review is a step in the right direction.
-This is a student run journal at your school focusing on legal issues.
+- Law Review: Being on the law review is a step in the right direction.
+This is a student-run journal at your school focusing on legal issues.